lussierc/karen-lu-cooking/content/posts/coriander-pepper-chops.md

 *Ingredients:*

 * 4 pork chops, 3/4 to 1 inch thick
-* 2 cloves of gar, crushed
+* 2 cloves of garlic, crushed
 * 1 tsp coriander seed, crushed
-* 1/2 TB black pepper
+* 1/2 to 1 TB black pepper
 * 1 TB brown sugar

-3 TB soy sauce or teriyaki
+* 3 TB soy sauce or teriyaki

 *Directions:*

 Mix all ingredients together and marinate for at least 30 minutes- but ideally at least a couple hours.
+Cook on grill!